Questions for Your Doctor

 While the prognosis for most patients is generally a year or less, new and improved treatments are extending the life expectancy of patients worldwide.
 It is important to understand that every cancer patient is different.
 Although a prognosis can be helpful, it may not accurately predict your survival.

-Understand, though, that most doctors have a hard time giving patients an exact time frame.
+Understand, though, that most doctors have difficulty giving patients an exact time frame.
 Life expectancy does vary from patient to patient, but the typical range is between four and 18 months.

 Will I need additional tests before deciding on treatment?